MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/how-the-wand-works.md

 ![A screen shot of the get equipped at node with a value of none after the Wand has been dropped.](../../../media/enhance-your-environment/equips-in-detail/042-wand-has-been-dropped.png)

-This once again triggers the nodes in the **Networking startMagic** node group and turns off the particle effect--*vfx_wand_ethereal_persistent_02*--which is the value of the *PersistantVFX* object variable.
+This once again triggers the nodes in the **Networking startMagic** node group and turns off the "sparkly vapor" particle effect--*vfx_wand_ethereal_persistent_02*--which is the value of the *PersistantVFX* object variable.

 ![A screen shot of the persistant vfx boolen changed to false, which turns off the sparkly vapor particle effect.](../../../media/enhance-your-environment/equips-in-detail/037-turn-off-first-particle-effect.png)